An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Related Work

 \paragraph{Constrained OCO} Constrained OCO was first studied in the context of \textit{time-invariant constraints}; i.e., where $g_t := g$ for all $t$.
-In this setup one can employ projection-free algorithms, avoiding the potentially costly projection onto the set $\cset = \{x\in\set, g(x)\leq 0\}$, by allowing the learner to violate the constraints in a controlled way~\citep{mahdavi2012trading, jenatton2016adaptive, yu2020low}. \cite{qiu2023gradient} studied the case with gradual variations, proving a $O(\sqrt{V_*})$ regret guarantee and a $O(1)$ constraint violation.
+In this setup one can employ projection-free algorithms, avoiding the potentially costly projection onto the set $\cset = \{x\in\set, g(x)\leq 0\}$, by allowing the learner to violate the constraints in a controlled way~\citep{mahdavi2012trading, jenatton2016adaptive, yu2020low}.
 The case of \textit{time-varying constraints} is significantly harder as the constraints $g_t$ are potentially adversarial.
 Most of the early work studying such constraints~\citep{neely2017onlineconvexoptimizationtimevarying, yi2023distributed} accordingly incorporated an additional Slater condition: $\exists \check{x}\in\calX, \nu > 0, \forall t,\; g_t(\check{x}) \leq -\nu$.
-These papers establish regret guarantees that grow with $\nu^{-1}$, which unfortunately can be vacuous as $\nu$ can be arbitrarily small. \citet{guo2022online} present an algorithm that does not require the Slater condition and yielded improved bounds but it requires solving a convex optimization problem at each time step.
-In a more recent work, \citet{sinha2024optimal} presented a simple and efficient algorithm to solve the problem with just a projection and obtained state-of-the-art guarantees.
+These papers establish regret guarantees that grow with $\nu^{-1}$, which unfortunately can be vacuous as $\nu$ can be arbitrarily small. \citet{hutchinson2024safe} studied the setting with time-varying constraint but such that the constraints sets ($\calX_t := \{ x\in\set, g_t(x) \leq 0\}$) are monotone, i.e $\calX_0 \subseteq \calX_1 \subseteq \dots \subseteq \calX_T$ and established a $O(\sqrt{P_T T}$ dynamic regret when $P_T$ is known beforehand. \citet{guo2022online} presented an algorithm that does not require the Slater condition and yielded improved bounds, achieving a $O(\sqrt{T})$ static regret, $O(P_T\sqrt{T})$ dynamic regret and $O(T^{3/4})$ constraint violations, for unknown $P_T$ .
+However, it requires solving a convex optimization problem at each time step.
+In a more recent work, \citet{sinha2024optimal} presented a simple and efficient algorithm to solve the problem with just a projection and obtained state-of-the-art guarantees: $O(\sqrt{T})$ regret and $O(\sqrt{T}\log(T))$ constraint violations.
 See \cref{table:prev_work} for more comparison of our results with previous work.

+\paragraph{Optimistic COCO} \citet{qiu2023gradient} studied the case with gradual variations and time-invariant constraints, proving a $O(\sqrt{V_T})$ regret guarantee and a $O(1)$ constraint violations. \citet{muthirayan2022online} tackled the time-varying but \textit{known} constraints with predictions, proving a regret guarantee of $O(\sqrt{D_T})$ and cumulative constraint violation of $O(\sqrt{T})$.
+Under perfect loss predictions, \cite{anderson2022lazy} demonstrated a $O(1)$ bound on regret and $O(\sqrt{T})$ bound on constraint violation.
+We also add these results in \cref{table:prev_work} for comparison.